adriandleon/kmp-template-shared-ui/docs/UNIT_TESTS_SHARED.md

 There are some defined gradle run configurations stored in the folder `config/.run`.
 These are:

-- `config/.run/unit_tests_shared.run.xml`: Runs all unit tests in Shared module
+- `config/.run/unit_tests_shared.run.xml`: Runs all unit tests in composeApp module
-- `config/.run/unit_tests_all.run.xml`: Runs all unit tests in Shared module + all Konsist tests in konsistTest module
+- `config/.run/unit_tests_all.run.xml`: Runs all unit tests in composeApp module + all Konsist tests in konsistTest module

 > Open these files and edit the package name with your project package name: